Capital punishment in Arizona: Execution methods

 Arizona has used hanging, lethal gas, and lethal injection as its execution methods.

+Hanging

 From Statehood until 1931, the primary execution method was hanging.
 Nineteen executions by hanging occurred between April 16, 1920, and June 20, 1931.

+Gas Execution

 The first gas execution occurred in 1934.
 Since capital punishment was resumed in 1976, 41 people in Arizona convicted of murder have been executed at Florence State Prison in Florence, Arizona.